qiasoft-docs/qia-mdx-reader/docs/version-1/functionalities.md

 ---
 layout: default
-title: Behaviors
+title: Functionalities

-parent: Version One
+parent: Version 1
 nav_order: 0
 ---

-# Behaviors
+# Functionalities

 Qia mdx Reader reads mdx files and provides many functionalities to provide users better experiences, therefore Qia mdx Reader also has many behaviors (or may also be called actions).